famseamussorsomethin/Jarvis/README.md

 ### Setup
 - Run the LM Studio API Server and load the model with the api identifier "qwen3" (or change the one written in the code)
+- Run pip install -r requirements.txt to install the requirements.
+- Run micindexes.py to find the right microphone index.
-- Run main.py inside of the Jarvis folder.
+- Run main.py inside of the Jarvis folder and type in the microphone index that is equivalent to your mic.
+- Say "jarvis activate" to activate the jarvis ai, and all voice commands must begin with "jarvis".
 - Have Fun!
 This will get more updates including hard-coded voice commands that do not use LLMs to complete the tool calls.
 I will try to improve this every day.
 Thank you for being apart of this project.

 #